himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 07/Usecase07.md

 1. In the Test pane select **new chat (1)** , enter the below **prompt (2)** and click **Send.**

      ```
-     I want to plan a multi-day travel itinerary
+     I want to plan a multi-day travel itinerary.
      ```

       ![](./media/aaae1t4s11.png)